lydiob7/project-template/documentation.md

 ### Routing

 The routes are manages on _src/config/routesConfig.js_.
-You can use the same properties that the custom AppRoute component accepts (see below) and also a _redirectTo_ property that accepts a uri string for the internal route to redirect to.
+You can use the same properties that the custom [AppRoute](#approute) component accepts and also a _redirectTo_ property that accepts a uri string for the internal route to redirect to.

 ### Navigation menus and submenus